 What does this award mean to you?

 It means a great deal to me that my colleagues and students recognize my teaching as a labor and love.
-I am surrounded by excellent teachers at the Institute for Teacher Education, and I feel this award acknowledges the awesome work that we all do.
+I am surrounded by excellent teachers at the School of Teacher Education, and I feel this award acknowledges the awesome work that we all do.